shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

     #### Results

-    <p> Peak Signal to Noise Ratio (PSNR) and Structural Similarity Index Measure were the two primary metrics used to assess the quality of the image generations
+    <p> Peak Signal to Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) were the two primary metrics used to assess the quality of the image generations.

     - PSNR is a metric used to measure the quality of reconstructed or generated images compared to a reference image.
 It is expressed in decibels (dB) and is commonly used to assess how much noise or distortion has been introduced during the image generation or compression process.
 This will help to determine how much of original nois eis still present in the output image.
 At the end of training the PSNR was 15.707.
 This is considered a low PSNR and implies a poor reconstruction quality, so there is still room for improvement in the model.